avolkov1/multinode_containers/README.md

 These examples demonstrate usage of `mpirun` to run non-MPI code.
 One could have used [`pdsh`](https://github.com/chaos/pdsh) instead to the same effect.
-The idea is to illustrate that `srun_docker.sh` is a dynamic and versatile wrapper for enabling one to run multinode containers in various scenarios on SLURM.
+The idea is to illustrate that `srun_docker.sh` and `srun_singularity.sh` are dynamic and versatile wrappers for enabling one to run multinode containers in various scenarios on SLURM.
 Refer to the `pdsh` example for apex (which is not MPI based) [`pytorch_apex_mnist_example_pdsh.sh`](pytorch_mnode/pytorch_apex_mnist_example_pdsh.sh).

 ### Advanced usage of `srun`